 The activity: Share this story and maybe a couple more modern retellings of fairy tales.
 Challenge your students to write their own fractured fairy tale starring a pig to honor the Chinese Year of the Pig.

-The book: This delightfully illustrated book by Demi is a detailed celebration of the many exciting aspects the Chinese New Year.
+The book: This delightfully illustrated book by Demi is a detailed celebration of the many exciting aspects of the Lunar New Year.
 Infused with joy and filled with information!

 The activity: Create your own traditional Bolang Gu, or pellet drum.
 Used in Chinese ritual music, this instrument is a double-sided drum on a handle with two pellets connected to the sides.
 Play it by turning the stick between your hands so that the two pellets swing back and forth and hit the two drum heads.
 It’s tricky at first, but once you do get it, it makes a wonderful rhythmic sound.